SAP-samples/teched2023-XP160/exercises/ex2/README.md

 ## Exercise

-Now it your turn.
+Now it is your turn.
 You will need to complete the tasks described in the following sections to successfully deploy your Azure Function.

 > **Note** - In case you are running into issues you can always check the sample solution in the `infra_solution` folder.